theGerk/PythonPracticeAirportControl/README.md

 Input:

-The program either can take it's input from standard input or takes a commdand line argument which is the file name of the program.
+The program either can take it's input from standard input or takes it from a file passed as a command line argument.
+The program can take up to 2 command line arguments.
+One argument determines the number of lanes the airport has, (how many planes can be taking off in parallel), the other determines the input file.
+The number of lanes is given as a typed integer greater then 0.
+The file is given as the file name.
+The order these commands are passed does not mater, unless the file name is also a valid number of lanes, in which case the program assumes that you mean it to be the number of lanes.
+This is gotten around by putting the number of lanes as the first argument and the file name as the second.

 The input is to be formated in the following form:

 ID, Submission Time, Requested Start, Requested Duration